rodrigoklein/gs1-hc-spec/V1.0/References/Authorization.md

 # Authorization Reference

-The Authorization Message is a way to expose to a Trading Partner the authorization to perform transactions on benhalf of another.
+The Authorization Message is a way to expose to a Trading Partner the authorization to perform transactions on behalf of another.

 > Please see the ANVISA´s Attorney reference.